 Volunteers work is carried out using trail building hand tools such as a pulaski, axe, shovel, rake and shears to dig and rake duff and earth, lift and clear rocks and deadfall, and prune roots and shrubs.

 If you wish to get involved, join us, it’s free!
-By signing up, you’ll receive notifications for upcoming Trail Care events and have access to all trail event sign ups.
+By signing up, you’ll receive notifications for upcoming volunteer events and have access to all trail event sign ups.

 If you are interested in greater involvement and inspiring others, consider a leadership role as a Crew Leader and enroll in our Volunteer Crew Leader Training courses normally held in the spring.
 Interested?
 Contact Us.